This is the one and only Excellence in Broadcasting Network.

 And is she in there to protect herself rather than a source?

-I mean, well, I'm one of them, obviously, but some people on the left and in the media are now beginning to that maybe she's not in there to protect just the source, but herself and her paper from something embarrassing.
+And if, and there's some people, not me, well, I'm one of them, obviously, but some people on the left and in the media are now beginning to that.

-Well, and did you did you hear this?
+Well, and did you, did you hear this?

 While she's in jail, her husband goes on some celebrity cruise.